albertehc/Policies-backend/README.md

 ### `npm start or yarn start`
 *Development:*
 ### `npm run build or yarn run build`
+*Test:*
+### `npm test or yarn test`

 ## Description

 Backend with Express, Json web token, Cookies, Express-validator, Cords, Bcryptjs, Cookie parser.
-If you want to implement a real DATABASE you can add on /models/DB.js the querys from your DB All configs have default settings, if you want to change something rename .env.example to .env and change what you want
+If you want to implement a real DATABASE you can add on /models/DB.js the querys from your DB, actually is a mock DB from API json.
+All configs have default settings, if you want to change something rename .env.example to .env and change what you want

 ## Schemas